A reference for how Behavioural Engines works: its models, workflow, features, and limits.

 Run the simulation

-Hit Run Simulation (or ⌘↵).
-The backend computes a deterministic output and returns bounded probability outputs, metric results, and chart data.
+Press Run Simulation (or ⌘↵).
+The backend computes the result deterministically and returns the metrics and chart data.

 Compare & explore

-Pin the result as a baseline, tweak parameters, and run again.
-Both outputs appear side-by-side in the Analysis panel and on all charts as overlay lines.
+Pin a result as a baseline, change parameters, and run again.
+Both results appear side by side in the analysis panel and as overlaid lines on every chart.

 Review & export

-Every run is saved to your History with a searchable name.
-Pro users can re-run from history, copy shareable links, and export as PDF, CSV, or JSON.
+Every run is saved to your history with a searchable name.
+Pro users can re-run past simulations, copy shareable links, and export results as PDF, CSV, or JSON.

 Structural Adoption